 Another factor is trauma.
 According to the National Trauma Consortium, 90% of female alcoholics were physically, emotionally, or sexually abused as children.

 Children growing up in unstable homes often don’t learn healthy coping mechanisms.
 Because the child never learned how to deal with struggles in a healthy way, they’re prone to turn to drugs and alcohol as a solution to problems.

-Individuals suffering from Post-Traumatic Stress Disorder (PTSD) are at risk for addiction as well.
-PTSD sufferers have been known to use drugs and alcohol to numb anxiety, fear, and emotional pain.
+Individuals who have Post-Traumatic Stress Disorder (PTSD) are at risk for addiction as well.
+People living with PTSD have been known to use drugs and alcohol to numb anxiety, fear, and emotional pain.

 - Black and white thinker

 - Prone to anxiety

 - Low self-esteem

 The effects of drug dependence cause physical, mental, economic, and social problems.
 Effective treatment involves a multidisciplinary approach in which health, education, social welfare, community, and family components should all be incorporated.